-Kevin Borras is editor-in-chief of Thinking Cities
+Kevin Borras is editor-in-chief of Thinking Cities future of urban mobility and was, more or less, the zenith for the traveller in the Ubiquitous City.

 But here we are, two years into our project, and although several articles may allude to something equitable with the basic premise of the U-City, we aren't really there yet.
 So, are we ever going to be truly and ubiquitously connected to every city?
 Do we want to be?
 Do we need to be?
 Moreover, how does it fit in with current thinking on electromobility...and is electromobility an end in itself?

-A HEALTHY DOSE OF MOBILITY

-Put simply, no it isn't.
+A HEALTHY DOSE OF MOBILITY mobility and in that sense electromobility has a clear role to play as one part of the solution Put simply, no it isn't.
 What it is, though, is a means to reach certain policy objectives.
-What we want for our cities, and particularly those within the Polis where the air quality is good and it's pleasant for citizens to walk around, where they have a good quality of life.
+What we want for our cities, and particularly those within the Polis network is for them to be nice places to live in, where the air quality is good and it's pleasant for citizens to walk around, where they have a good quality of life.
 The policy goal of many European cities is to work towards sustainable, healthy mobility and in that sense electromobility has a clear role to play as one part of the solution.
 Electromobility is also about innovation and about making those innovations more accessible to cities.
 Pioneers such as Rotterdam and Barcelona are taking the lead in implementing electromobility in their cities but we must ensure the road towards implementation is shortened for other cities.
 They can learn from the other cities by using the tools that are now available to them.
 It's important for cities to understand the impacts of the measures they are looking to implement.
 Electromobility is also about cooperation and all stakeholders have a role to play.
 The European level can set framework conditions to push the electric vehicle market to ensure that enough charging infrastructure is in place and the cities can also push the market by being "living labs" where innovation can take off by providing incentives to make sure that electromobility is becoming attractive to the end user.
-The interaction between the different players and the role of the cities to provide incentives in the initial phase will ensure that the electric vehicle is picked up by the end user and then it can play a role in making our cities more sustainable and ultimately more liveable. 🕑

-CONTENTS Volume 1 Issue 3 • November 2014
+The interaction between the different players and the role of the cities to provide incentives in the initial phase will ensure that the electric vehicle is picked up by the end user and then it can play a role in making our cities more sustainable and ultimately more liveable.
+CONTENTS Volume 1 Issue 2 • October 2014

-POLIS Annual Conference 2014 Special Edition